Disabilities in the Workplace : Drug and Alcohol Use and Testing

-As well, under the ADA and other laws, an employer may maintain and enforce rules prohibiting employees from being under the influence of alcohol or from engaging in illegal drug use at work.
+As well, an employer may maintain and enforce rules prohibiting employees from being under the influence of alcohol or from engaging in illegal drug use at work.
 If an employer has a reasonable belief that you are actively using drugs or alcohol at work – for example, if the employer sees you arrive at work drunk or high – then the employer may take discipline or fire you without violating disability laws.

 Probably.
 The ADA and FEHA do not prohibit employers from disciplining or terminating employees for marijuana use, even when the drug is used to treat a disability in accordance with California’s medical marijuana law.

 7. Can my employer fire me because I’m an alcoholic?